 Think about it: if you can figure out what competitors aren't doing, you can fill that niche.

-Innovation comes from looking at the flip side, and you shouldn't utter these words to yourself, forget speaking it out loud in front of your colleagues.
+Innovation comes from looking at the flip side, and you shouldn't utter these words to yourself, forget speaking them out loud in front of your colleagues.
 The whole purpose of observing competitors is trying to go one better.

 3) This Is The Way It's Always Been Done